KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

   * Electric bikes = 2.252 km.
 * Winter is the season that has the lowest number of rides, both the 2022-2023 winter (January, February) and 2023-2024 winter (December).
 The first winter (2022-2023) had 77,965 rides, and the second winter (2023-2024) had 39,638 rides.
 * On weekdays, the number of rides peaks at 7:00 and 8:00 in the morning.
 The number of rides then drops slightly and starts rising again from 11:00, peaking at 17:00 with 364,651 rides, 255,272 of which were by members.
-* On weekends, the number of rides rises steadily from 4:00 in the morning until after 16:00, after which the number of rides starts to drop.
+* On weekends, the number of rides rises steadily from 4:00 until after 16:00, after which the number of rides starts to drop.
 * Member riders are more evenly distributed across the city, indicating regular, everyday use.
 * Stations near tourist attractions such as Navy Pier are significantly more popular among casual riders.